Pilgrimage Overview:

 Things We Love

-• The Basilica of the Nativity is entered through a very low doorway, the “Door of Humility,” a stark reminder of who we are before Jesus.
+• The Basilica of Nativity is entered through a very low doorway, the “Door of Humility,” a stark reminder of who we are before Jesus.

 ...